lucaspellegrinelli/gleastsq/README.md

 A curve fitting library for Gleam.
 This library uses the [Nx](https://hexdocs.pm/nx/Nx.html) library from Elixir to perform matrix operations.

-## Levemberg-Marquardt vs Leasts Squares for curve fitting
+## Levenberg-Marquardt vs Leasts Squares for curve fitting

-The library provides two functions for curve fitting: `least_squares` and `levemberg_marquardt`.
+The library provides two functions for curve fitting: `least_squares` and `levenberg_marquardt`.

 ### Least Squares

-The 'least_squares' function is generally simpler and faster but may not converge for some functions, specially for non-linear functions.
+The `least_squares` function is generally simpler and faster but may not converge for some functions, specially for non-linear functions.
 It is generally recommended for simpler models where the relationship between the parameters and the function is linear.

 ### Levenberg-Marquardt

-The 'levemberg_marquardt' function is more robust but may be slower due to the extra calculations.
+The `levenberg_marquardt` function is more robust but may be slower due to the extra calculations.
 It is generally recommended for non-linear functions where the relationship between the parameters and the function is non-linear.

+## Installation

 ```sh
 gleam add gleastsq